ll4866/ll4866.github.io/_pages/dln.md

 toc_label: "Digital Litaracy Narrative"
 toc_sticky: true
 ---
 **Step 1:** focuses on personalizing a provided text to reflect my own digital literacies and the skills I aim to develop this semester.
-The goal is to adjust the content from my perspective, maintaining a length of around 750 words.
+The goal is to revise the Generated Response (by GPT-4o, 30 Jan 25) to reflect my perspective while keeping it around 750 words.

 **Due date:** 8 February 2025.
 {: .notice}